-- There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of A&E attendances. - Immunisation rates were generally higher for all standard childhood immunisations than both the CCG and national averages.
+- There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk. - Immunisation rates were comparable for all standard childhood immunisations to both the CCG and national averages. - The practice offered a range of reversible contraception. - Children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this.

-- Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this. - Rates for cervical screening were comparable to both CCG and national averages. - Appointments were available outside of school hours and the premises were suitable for children and babies. - The practice provided a full range of immunisations for babies, children and young people which were clearly explained on the practice website. - We saw positive examples of joint working with midwives, health visitors and district nurses.
-The joint working was promoted and enhanced by virtue of these other healthcare professionals holding their clinics at the surgery.
+- Rates for cervical screening were comparable to both CCG and national averages. - Appointments were available outside of school hours and the premises were suitable for children and babies. - The practice provided a full range of immunisations for babies, children and young people which were clearly explained on the practice website and advertised in the local Polish language newspaper. - We saw positive examples of joint working with midwives, health visitors, district nurses and school nurses.